franklindyer/agora-app/notes.md

-getPublicUser      : RO get public info of user by ID (name, pfp, friends, likes, posts) getPrivateUser     : RO get private info of user by ID (public info + email, images) searchUser         : RO get list of users with usernames like query searchPost         : RO get list of posts with title like query
+getPublicUser      : RO get public info of user by ID (name, pfp, friends, likes, posts) getPrivateUser     : RO get private info of user by ID (public info + email, images) getPostInfo        : RO get post title and filename (to be replaced with content) as well as likes/dislikes and comments searchUser         : RO get list of users with usernames like query searchPost         : RO get list of posts with title like query